Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Only during Sprint Planning.
 - [x] Anytime during the Sprint.
-- [ ] Only during refinement. meetings planned by the Product Owner.
+- [ ] Only during refinement meetings planned by the Product Owner.
 - [ ] Before Sprint Planning.

 **[⬆ Back to Top](#table-of-contents)**